Oatsnhalfboil/Input-Forms/README.md

 # UiPath
-RPA Challange to automate input forms the performance is 15 Sec
+RPA Challange to automate input forms using Modern design the performance is 15 Sec